siennameow/professional-readme-generator/sample/generatedREADME.md

   - [Questions ❓](#questions-)

 ## Installation 🗳
-  Install with a lot of dream and imaginaton
+  install with a lot of dreams and imagination

 ## Usage 💻
-  Dive to a machine tub and close your eyes.
-Deeply breath
+  dive yourself to the machine and close your eyes

 ## License 🚀